Dedact/test-frontend-backbone/README.md

 ## Test

 Use [BackboneJS](http://backbonejs.org/) and its _events_, _models_ and _collections_ to create an interactive tree to select one or more subjects, so that it can be used by teachers to find learning material with those subjects.
+In the example above the user should be able to select for example *Homo sapiens* and *Egyptenaren* to find all learning material that is about those subjects.

 ## Assessment